Iapetus-11/Villager-Bot/CONTRIBUTING.md

 ## Contributing Code
 * Use f-strings instead of .format() or concatenation
 * The title/name of a pull request should be reflective of the content of the PR itself
-* Remember to update the translation/language files if neccessary
+* Remember to update the translation/language files if necessary

 Again, thanks for helping!